 Allele-specific SNV detection is performed on the pooled datasets, as mentioned above.
 Here, a beta-binomial p-value is derived based on the VGAM R package as described in the previous section.
 Similarly for computational efficiency, if $n \ge 1000$, we set it to a maximum of 1000, but retain the allelic ratio at the SNV.
 To correct for multiple hypothesis testing, FDR is calculated.
 Since statistical inference of allele-specificity of a locus is dependent on the number of reads of the ChIP-seq or RNA-seq dataset, this is performed using an explicit computational simulation.
 14 Briefly, for each iteration of the simulation, a mapped read is randomly assigned to either allele at each heterozygous SNV and a beta-binomial test is performed using the estimated ρ .
 At a given p-value threshold, the FDR can be computed as the ratio of the number of false positives (from the simulation) and the number of observed empirical positives.
-An FDR cutoff of 5% is used.
+An FDR cutoff of 10% is used for ChIP-seq data and 5% for RNA-seq data, since the latter is typically of deeper coverage.
 Furthermore, we allow only significant allele-specific SNVs to have a minimum of 6 reads.